sebdeveloper6952/redes_proyecto_2/README.md

   - example: `/vcard sebdev_gajim` (use the jid `sebdev_gajim` to see a correctly working vCard).
 * `/file`
   - usage: `/file <filename> <jid>`
   - description: sends the file identified by `filename` to the user identified by `jid`.
-The Jabber ID **MUST** be specified without the host part (see example). **NOTE: for simplicity, only files that are in the current directory can be sent.**
+The Jabber ID **MUST** be **FULLY** specified.
+It is recommended to first run the `/active` command to get a user's full Jabber ID. **NOTE: for simplicity, only files that are in the current directory can be sent.**
-  - example: `/file test.png sebdev` (`test.png` is a file included in this repo for testing purposes).
+  - example: `/file test.png sebdev@redes2020.xyz/31gr16q3bc`. (`test.png` is a file included in this repo for testing purposes).
 * `/menu`
   - usage: `/menu`
   - description: when on a private or group chat, this command exits the chat, otherwise it clears the screen.